apify/apify-docs/docs/actors/memory_and_cpu.md

 ### Maximum memory

-Apify actors run in [Node.js](https://nodejs.org/en/), which uses a [single process thread](https://betterprogramming.pub/is-node-js-really-single-threaded-7ea59bcc8d64).
-Single-process applications cannot use more than 1 CPU core.
-Thus, unless you use Puppeteer or other libraries that use subprocesses, you will not gain more CPU power from assigning your actor more than 4 GB of memory.
+Apify actors are most commonly written in [Node.js](https://nodejs.org/en/), which uses a [single process thread](https://betterprogramming.pub/is-node-js-really-single-threaded-7ea59bcc8d64).
+Unless you use external binaries such as the Chrome browser, Puppeteer, or other multi-threaded libraries you will not gain more CPU power from assigning your actor more than 4 GB of memory because Node.js cannot use more than 1 core.

 In other words, giving a simple, [Cheerio-based crawler](https://apify.com/apify/cheerio-scraper) 16GB of memory (4 CPU cores) will not make it faster because these crawlers simply cannot use more than 1 CPU core.

-## Scaling

-The amount of CPU power available to you is always **scaled**.
-So, if you are using 1GB, you have 25% of a CPU core, however that 25% is your 100%.
-The same applies when you are using 32 GB of memory - it is still your 100%.

 ## CPU usage spikes

 ![A usage spike on an actor's start-up]({{@asset actors/images/memory-cpu-usage-spike.png}})

 Sometimes, you see the actor’s CPU use go over 100%.
-This is not unusual - to help an actor start up faster, it is allocated a free CPU boost.
-For example, if an actor is assigned 1GB (25% of a core), it will temporarily be allowed to use 2GB so it gets started quicker.
+This is not unusual.
+To help an actor start up faster, it is allocated a free CPU boost.
+For example, if an actor is assigned 1GB (25% of a core), it will temporarily be allowed to use 100% of the core so it gets started quicker.

 ## Limits